-- All hazardous substances must be stored in the designated area within the site camp. - The area selected for storage of hazardous fuels must be located on a level area, well outside of any water courses, water bodies or surface drainage channels. - The designated area must be clearly demarcated and secured by use of fencing and/or cages, to prevent access by un-authorised persons and/or animals. - Access to the hazardous material storage area must be restricted to authorised personnel only and must be treated as a no-go zone to unauthorised personnel. - Appropriate hazard signage indicating the nature of the stored materials must be prominently displayed at the storage area. - Those persons tasked with handling any hazardous substances must be equipped with the knowledge, equipment and safety gear necessary to handle the substance/s safely. - Material Safety Data Sheets (MSDSs) must be available on site for all hazardous chemicals and hazardous substances to be used on site.
-Where possible and available, MSDSs must additionally include information on ecological impacts and measures to minimise negative environmental impacts during accidental releases or escapes - Storage vessels of hazardous substances must be situated in an impermeable bunded area large enough to accommodate at least 110% of the capacity of the tank in question.
-If plastic sheeting is used to line the bunded area, care must be taken to ensure it is not punctured in any way during the course of the construction period.
+- All hazardous substances must be stored in the designated area within the site camp. - The area selected for storage of hazardous fuels must be located on a level area, well outside of any water courses, water bodies or surface drainage channels. - The designated area must be clearly demarcated and secured by use of fencing and/or cages, to prevent access by un-authorised persons and/or animals. - Access to the hazardous material storage area must be restricted to authorised personnel only and must be treated as a no-go zone to unauthorised personnel. - Appropriate hazard signage indicating the nature of the stored materials must be prominently displayed at the storage area. - Those persons tasked with handling any hazardous substances must be equipped with the knowledge, equipment, and safety gear necessary to handle the substance/s safely. - Material Safety Data Sheets (MSDSs) must be available on site for all hazardous chemicals and hazardous substances to be used on site.
+Where possible and available, MSDSs must additionally include information on ecological impacts and measures to minimise negative environmental impacts during accidental releases or escapes. - Storage vessels of hazardous substances must be situated in an impermeable bunded area large enough to accommodate at least 110% of the capacity of the tank in question.
+If plastic sheeting is used to line the bunded area, care must be taken to ensure it is not punctured in any way during the course of the construction period. - Fuel tanks must ideally be elevated so that leaks can easily be detected.